thechillcode/Lua_CAD/README.md

 Installation:
 * copy all files to your Lua Home Directory
 * Install OpenSCAD if not already installed
-* Open the settings file and remove the _ at the end
+* Open the settings file and edit needed parameters
 * Enter correct paths for the settings file

 Run some of the example files